-The National AIDS Program has increased its collaboration with civil society and private sector partners to address stigma and discrimination, e.g. with the media, faith-based organisations and NGOs, the Saudi Islamic Bank and different pharmaceutical companies working on supporting HIV/AIDS awareness-raising.
+The National AIDS Program has increased its collaboration with civil society and private sector partners to address stigma and discrimination, e.g. with the media, faith-based organizations and NGOs, the Saudi Islamic Bank and different pharmaceutical companies working on supporting HIV/AIDS awareness-raising.
+NAP also has crucial multi-sectoral collaborations through mainstreaming across a wide range of Ministries such social affairs, Labor, ministry of interior, youth & sports addressing stigma and discrimination.

 These collaborative efforts have resulted in activities such as the dissemination of IEC materials through a range of channels, e.g. school education programmes; among health providers, and at traveller exit-points (e.g. airport and border-crossings), as well as at mosques, prisons, traffic signal points, supermarkets and malls.